AllWorldIT/containers-nginx/README.md

 ## Virtual hosts

-Virtual hosts can be configured in the `/etc/nginx/http.d`, the default virtual host configured is `localhost` in `/etc/nginx/http.d/50_vhost_default.conf`.
+Virtual host files can be configured in the `/etc/nginx/http.d`, the default virtual host configured is `localhost` in `/etc/nginx/http.d/50_vhost_default.conf`.

+There is also a directory that can be mounted instead of single virtual host configuration files, this is generally used when cert-bot is required to issue SSL certificates and creates additional configuration files which would not normally persist.
+For this purpose `/etc/nginx/http-extra.d` is available.

 An example of the default configuration can be found below...